Marko Perković: Banned performances

-In 2003, Thompson was barred from performing in Amsterdam.
-In response, Perković allegedly told a Croatian newspaper, "It is all to blame on the Jews.
+In 2003, Perković was barred from performing in Amsterdam.
+In response, he told to Croatian newspaper, "It is all to blame on the Jews.
 I have nothing against them and I did nothing to them.
 I know that Jesus Christ also did nothing against them, but still they hanged him on the cross.
 So what can I expect as a small man?"
+He was also been banned from performing in Switzerland multiple times, including in 2009.
+Perković's planned 2014 Berlin performance was cancelled, and in 2017, he was barred from performing in Austria.
+He was banned in Maribor in Slovenia the same year and again in 2020.

-The Istrian town of Umag banned a Thompson concert in July 2008.
-Afterward, Perković asked for permission to hold a concert in Pula, Istria's most populous city.
-When this was denied, the band initiated and lost court actions against the city for "human rights violations".
-After the court decision, the band's lawyer declared that sooner or later, Thompson would perform in Pula.
+The most controversial case in Croatia occurred in the region of Istria, noted for its antifascist history.
+The town of Umag banned a Thompson concert in July 2008.
+Afterward, Perković asked for permission to perform at the Pula Arena, Istria's most populous city and biggest concert venue.
+When this was denied, he initiated and lost court actions against the city for "human rights violations".
+After the court decision, Perković's lawyer declared that sooner or later, he would perform in Pula.
 In late December 2008, Perković managed to secure permission to organize a concert in Pazin, despite fierce opposition from the Istrian Democratic Assembly (IDS), the county's leading political party.
 These attacks led to an increase in tensions, which reached their climax on the night of 11 December, when an explosive device was ignited outside the concert venue.
-Although IDS MP Damir Kajin accused Thompson's fans, it turned out that the offender, Vilim Bon, who was injured in the conflagration and arrested by police, was acting to stop the concert.
+Although IDS MP Damir Kajin accused Perković's fans, it turned out that the offender, Vilim Bon, who was injured in the conflagration and arrested by police, was acting to stop the concert.
 The show took place as planned on 20 December, followed by two more on 21 and 22 December, due to reported demand.

-Thompson has been banned from performing in Switzerland multiple times, including in 2009.
-Their planned 2014 Berlin performance was cancelled, and in 2017, they were barred from performing in Austria; they were banned in Slovenia the same year.
+Perković was once again barred from performing in Pula in 2025, but he played two concerts at Žatika Sport Centre in Poreč.

+In December 2025, despite being told by local authorities in Zagreb not to use the Ustaše salute in the song "Bojna Čavoglave", Perković did so regardless on 26 December at Arena Zagreb and was banned from holding a second concert the following day.
+This caused a political controversy, with Perković and his lawyer announcing legal action against the mayor, Tomislav Tomašević, and calling for his political overthrow together with his We Can! party.
+The dispute with the city continued on 2 February 2026 with the welcoming of the men's national handball team at Ban Jelačić Square, leading to controversial intervention of the Croatian government in the event's organization.

 Personal life

 In the mid-1990s, Perković was in a relationship with Croatian singer Danijela Martinović.
 He is married to Sandra Rogić, a Croatian-Canadian he met during a concert in Canada.
 They have five children.

-Perković owns a 20% share of the radio station Narodni radio.

-Pope Benedict XVI received Perković for an audience in December 2009.